Mohr–Mascheroni theorem

+This theorem refers to geometric constructions which only involve points and circles, since it is not possible to draw straight lines without a straightedge.
+However, a line is considered to be determined if two distinct points on that line are given or constructed, even if the line itself is not drawn.

-Though the use of a straightedge can make a construction significantly easier, the theorem shows that any set of points that fully defines a constructed figure can be determined with compass alone, and the only reason to use a straightedge is for the aesthetics of seeing straight lines, which for the purposes of construction is functionally unnecessary.
+Although the use of a straightedge can make certain constructions significantly easier, the theorem shows that these constructions are possible even without the use of it.
+This means the only use of a straightedge is for the aesthetics of drawing straight lines, and is functionally unneccessary for the purposes of construction.

 History

 The result was originally published by Georg Mohr in 1672, but his proof languished in obscurity until 1928.
 The theorem was independently discovered by Lorenzo Mascheroni in 1797 and it was known as Mascheroni's Theorem until Mohr's work was rediscovered.

 Several proofs of the result are known.
 Mascheroni's proof of 1797 was generally based on the idea of using reflection in a line as the major tool.
 Mohr's solution was different.
 In 1890, August Adler published a proof using the inversion transformation.

 An algebraic approach uses the isomorphism between the Euclidean plane and the real coordinate space $\mathbb{R}^2$.
 In this way, a stronger version of the theorem was proven in 1990.
 It also shows the dependence of the theorem on Archimedes' axiom (which cannot be formulated in a first-order language).